Search

 Although they were not intended to be used for camera tracking, many studios are using them because of their better price.
 Aximmetry also supports most of these systems.

-Note: You can find Antilatency and OpenVR under the Game menu in Aximmetry Device Manager.
+NOTE: You can find Antilatency and OpenVR under the Game menu in Aximmetry Device Manager.

 • Antilatency